wp-plugins/spam-master/readme.txt

 1. Use the Wordpress Installer, Updater.
 2. Activate in the "Plugins" admin panel.
-3. Visit the "Plugin Page | Spam Master" to configure settings.
+3. Visit the "Plugin Page Menu | Spam Master" to configure settings.
 4. [Spam Master Documentation](http://wordpress.techgasp.com/spam-master-documentation/